phelisia/Instagram/README.md

 Installing
 pip install django pip install bootstrap pip insatall pillow

-Running the tests
-Explain how to run the automated tests for this system

-Setup and installation
+# Setup and installation
 To get the project .......

 Cloning the repository:https://github.com/phelisia/Gallery

-Deployment
+# Deployment
 deployed link:https://rocky-stream-38419.herokuapp.com/

 Built With
 Django- The web framework used CSS - Used to style

-Author
+# Author
 Phelisia Jeruto

-License
+# License
 This project is licensed under the MIT License -

-Acknowledgment
+# Acknowledgment
 to everyone who has contributed to this code

-Contacts
+# Contacts
  Email:phelisiajeruto@gmail.com Tel:0718117097

-codebeat
+# codebeat